Development of Red Dead Redemption: Promotion

 Red Dead Redemption received an extensive marketing campaign, including an exhibition at PAX East in March 2010.

 Red Dead Redemption received an extensive and expensive marketing campaign, during which Rockstar partnered with several companies and media outlets, including IGN, GameSpot, LoveFilm, Microsoft, and YouTube.
 The game's debut trailer was released on May 6, 2009, introducing its concept and world, as well as the first information about its characters.
 In the week that followed, IGN extensively previewed the game, including gameplay screenshots and interviews with Houser.
 A trailer titled "My Name is John Marston" was released on December 1, 2009, having leaked the previous week before being pulled from Rockstar; the trailer introduced John Marston and his story, as well as some of the game's supporting characters.
 Kotakus Jason Schreier cited the trailer as among the best of the game's generation.
 The first in a series of gameplay videos was released on December 15, 2009; titled "Introduction", it was the first footage to showcase Red Dead Redemptions gameplay.
 The second in this series, titled "Weapons & Death", was released on January 28, 2010, demonstrating the game's Dead Eye mechanic and weaponry.
 A trailer titled "The Law" was released on February 11, 2010, introducing characters Marshal Leigh Johnson and Edgar Ross.
 This was followed by "The Women: Sinners, Saints & Survivors" on February 24, focusing on the game's female characters, and the third gameplay video, "Life in the West", on March 17, introducing some open world activities.
-A trio of trailers announcing the game's exclusive pre-order content was released on March 19.
+A trio of trailers announcing exclusive pre-order content was released on March 19.